 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-The Fund is exposed to credit risk for its cash and cash equivalent and receivables.
+The Fund is exposed to credit risk for its Investments carried at amortized cost and cash and cash equivalent and receivables.
 Bank balances are deposited in Riyad Bank which is Bank with good financial rating.